mui/mui-x/docs/data/data-grid/server-side-data/index.md

 The data source caches fetched data by default.
 This means that if the user navigates to a page or expands a node that has already been fetched, the grid will not call the `getRows` function again to avoid unnecessary calls to the server.

 The `GridDataSourceCacheDefault` is used by default which is a simple in-memory cache that stores the data in a plain object.
-It can be seen in action in the demo below.
+It can be seen in action in the [demo above](#with-data-source).

-{{"demo": "ServerSideDataGrid.js", "bg": "inline"}}

 ### Customize the cache lifetime